Graph modification for edge-coloured and signed graph homomorphism problems: parameterized and classical complexity: Parameterized complexity results

 \subsubsection{Generic reduction}

 Let $(G,k)$ be an instance of \textsc{Multicoloured Independent Set}, and denote by $V_1,\ldots,V_k$ the partition of $G$.
 We begin by replacing each $V_i$ by a \emph{partition gadget} $G_i$.
-This gadget must have $|V_i|$ special vertices, in order to associate a vertex of $G_i$ to each vertex of $V_i$.
-Moreover, $G_i$ must satisfy the following: \begin{itemize} \item[$(P1)$] We do not have $G_i\ecto H_{r,x}^{2rb}$. \item[$(P2)$] If we switch $G_i$ at exactly one vertex $v$, then the obtained graph maps to $H_{r,x}^{2rb}$ (without switching) if and only if $v$ is one of the special vertices of $G_i$. \item[$(P3)$] $G_i$ has girth at least $q$. \end{itemize}
+This gadget must have $|V_i|$ special vertices $x_j \in V_i$, in order to associate a vertex of $G_i$ to each vertex of $V_i$.
+Moreover, $G_i$ must satisfy the following: \begin{itemize} \item[$(P1)$] We do not have $G_i\ecto H_{r,x}^{2rb}$. \item[$(P2)$] If we switch $G_i$ at exactly one vertex $v$, then the obtained graph maps to $H_{r,x}^{2rb}$ (without switching) if and only if $v$ is one of the special vertices of $G_i$. \item[$(P3)$] $G_i$ has girth at least $g$. \item[$(P4)$] $G_i$ has two \emph{reset vertices} $x$ and $y$ that are different from the $x_i$'s and such that $G_i$ switched at $x$ and $y$ maps to $H_{r,x}^{2rb}$ (without further switching). \end{itemize}

 Let $uv$ be an edge of $G$.
 Recall that $u$ and $v$ can be seen as vertices of $G'$.
 We then add an \emph{edge gadget} $G_{uv}$ between $u$ and $v$.
 This gadget must satisfy the following: \begin{itemize} \item[$(E1)$] Let $H$ be the graph obtained from $G_{uv}$ by switching at a subset $S$ of $\{u,v\}$.
 Then, $H\ecto H_{r,x}^{2rb}$ if $S\neq\{u,v\}$. \item[$(E2)$] Assume that $u \in V_i$ and $v \in V_j$ and let $H$ be the graph obtained from $G_{uv}\cup G_i\cup G_j$ by switching $u$ and $v$.
-Then, we do \emph{not} have $H\ecto H_{r,x}^{2rb}$. \item[$(E3)$] $G_e$ has girth at least $q$. \item[$(E4)$] In $G_e$, $u$ and $v$ are at distance at least $q$. \end{itemize}
+Then, we do \emph{not} have $H\ecto H_{r,x}^{2rb}$. \item[$(E3)$] $G_e$ has girth at least $g$. \item[$(E4)$] In $G_e$, $u$ and $v$ are at distance at least $g$. \end{itemize}

 Let $G'$ be the graph obtained from $G$ by replacing each $V_i$ by a partition gadget $G_i$, and each edge $uv$ by an edge gadget $G_{uv}$ such that for every $u\in V_i$ and $v$ such that $uv$ is an edge, we identify the special vertex $u$ in $G_i$ with the special vertex $u$ in $G_{uv}$.
 (Note in particular that every vertex of $G$ is present in $G'$.)